What Has Been the Greatest Disappointment in Your Life?

 For example, you might say: "My first year in sales I set a goal to be the leading salesperson in our office of nine salespeople.
 I was somewhat naive since most of the other staff were seasoned sellers with extensive product knowledge and well-developed relationships with clients.
 I was very disappointed when I ended up 4th in sales after my first year.
 So, I attended some sales seminars and studied hard to learn everything possible about our product.
 By the end of my third year, I was the leading salesperson in the office."

-Connect Your Recovery after Disappointment to Job Requirements
+Connect Your Recovery to Job Requirements

 No matter what your answer, be sure to explain how you recovered from (or how you would recover from) your disappointment.
 Try to emphasize how your ability to recover displays a particular quality that is important for the job.
 For example, if you say you were unable to afford college right after high school, explain how you worked hard over the next year to save up money.
-This will demonstrate your perseverance and dedication to your goals.
+It will demonstrate your perseverance and dedication to your goals.

 Examples of Best Answers